 This is one of the most affordably priced fan bikes available.
 It is a no frills bike which is about what you would expect for a fan bike at this price point.

-When I researched the lowest price I found that Amazon had the best discount where it qualified for free shipping and Prime.
+When I researched the bike, on Amazon it qualified for free shipping and Prime.